 PM Modi cancels Punjab rally over 'serious' security lapses; Congress indulging in 'cheap antics': JP Nadda

+PM Modi cancels Punjab rally over 'serious' security lapses; Amarinder calls for CM's resignation

 Earlier today, the prime minister landed at Bathinda from where he was to go to National Martyrs Memorial at Hussainiwala by helicopter.
 He was scheduled to lay foundation stones for development projects at Ferozepur